Doyko/QR-geoloc/readme.md

 ### public

-`public` is a folder with all the generated images showed to the user.
+`public` is a folder automatically created with all the generated images showed to the user.

 ### views